 What To Eat Before A Workout – 10 Best Foods

 Sweet and delicate, bananas are a great way to refuel your energy reserves if you have missed out the two-three hours or two-hour window of pre-workout nutrition.
 They are loaded with good carbs and potassium, are moderate in calories and filling, and give an instant energy boost.
 However, avoid eating a banana minutes before working out.
-It’s not going to end well.

 2. Protein Shakes

 If you are always on the go and don’t have the option of consuming healthy protein-rich food that has an adequate amount of carbs and fats as well, you can bank on protein shakes.
 If you are in the two to three-hour window, add milk, banana, berries, avocado, and nuts to make a filling meal substitute.
-But if you are within the 60-minute window, just have it with milk and a fistful of dry fruits.
+But if you are within the 60-minute window, just have it with milk and a handful of dry fruits.

-3. Egg White Omelette
+3. Egg White Omelet And Potatoes

-4. Steamed/Grilled Veggies And Chicken
+4. Chicken With Steamed/Grilled Veggies And Wild Rice

 5. Homemade Low Sugar Protein Bars